-Eddy House originally proposed 48 overnight beds, however upon completion of their new 24-hour facility, this number was reduced to 43.
-The benchmark for this activity will be updated in future MTW Plans/Reports.
+&lt;sup>63 Eddy House originally proposed 48 overnight beds, however upon completion of their new 24-hour facility, this number was reduced to 43.
+The benchmark for this activity was updated to reflect this change.

-2021-03 HC #7: Households assisted by Services that Increase Housing Choice Number of households receiving s Number of households receiving services aimed to increase housing choice (increase).
-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+2021-03 HC #7: Households assisted by Services that Increase Housing Choice Number of households receiving s ervices aimed to i ncrease housing choice (increas e).
+Unit of MeasurementBaselineBenchmarkOutcomeBenchmark Achieved?
 Number of households receiving services aimed to increase housing choice due to this partnership.
-0 48 14 No
+0 43 20 No